Players Leaving the Team in 2026

 Oct 22, 2025 - 8:00pm

 Note: This article will be updated as departures are announced.
-This article was last updated on October 22, 2025.
+Now that the full roster has been announced, it's unlikely there will be any more updates.
+This article was last updated on February 24, 2026.

 Old Glory has confirmed the departure of several players who were contracted for the 2025 season.
 None of these players will be returning for 2026 unless circumstances change.